bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Object-Oriented-Programming-in-JavaScript.md

 -   <span id="cdf9">When the `getInformation()` method is invoked:</span>
 -   <span id="7d03">JS looks for get() on the current object.</span>
--   <span id="c65f">If it isn't found, the method call is delegated to the object's prototype.</span>
+-   <span id="c65f">If it isn’t found, the method call is delegated to the object’s prototype.</span>
 -   <span id="7ff3">It continues up the prototype chain until the method is found.</span>

 Overriding a method in a parent class

--   <span id="71f7">`Method Overriding` : when a child class provides an implementation of a method that's already defined in a parent class.</span>
+-   <span id="71f7">`Method Overriding` : when a child class provides an implementation of a method that’s already defined in a parent class.</span>

 <!-- -->